fade2g/FlashCards/README.md

 This might take some time.

-## Using

 In order to test and use the app,
 * either the expo app must be installed on a physical device.
 In this case, scan the QR barcode via the expo app in order to connect to the development live reload server
 * or the android emulator is used and started.
 In this case, connect the development live reload server to android emulator by pressing `a`

-The app allows adding decks with flash cards as questions.
-Initially, the app comes without questions or data.
-You can add a card in the "add card" view.
-When clicking on a card, you can add questions and answers to the deck.

-You can also delete a deck.
-Be aware, that there is no confirmation asked.
+## Using

+The app provides the following functionality:
+* Display a list of flash card decks
+* Start a quiz for a given card deck, including some stats
+* Add questions and answers to a card deck
+* Delete the card deck
+* Add a default card deck (the app comes without default data)
+* Turn off reminders (local notifications)

 In order to start a quiz, go to a deck and hit `start quiz` - if the quiz has questions in it.

-Once the quiz if finished, you will receive a score.
+Once the quiz is finished, you will receive a score.
 The quiz is a self-assessment; in order to validate the answer, you can flip the card.

-The app will show a notification at 8 o'clock PM, if you have'nt studied for the given day.
+The app will show a notification at 8 o'clock PM, if you haven't studied for the given day.
 Possibly you will be asked for a permission to that.
-If youo reject, notifications will not work.
+If you reject, notifications will not work.